 - Remove from the oven and allow to cool.
 PER MY NOTE, you can either 1) just let it cool and continue if you’re planning to serve this same day; or b) put into an airtight container in the fridge overnight.
 The remaining steps will follow what we did when we made it together.

-- The next day, put the pie filling into a pan to reheat – we don’t want to put cold filling into the oven.
+- The next day, preheat your oven back to 350 degrees and put the pie filling into a pan to reheat – we don’t want to put cold filling into the oven.